 » Creating an Account

-Users must create an account in Terraform Cloud before they can be added to an organization.
+Users must create an account in Terraform Cloud before they can use any of Terraform Cloud's features.
 Creating an account requires a username, an email address, and a password.

 - For Terraform Enterprise, go to